danielrekoske/scraping/README.md

 ### 1. Walt Disney Investor Relations Data

 Grabs annual or quarterly reports from Walt Disney investor relations reports and downloads them.
 Iterates through the pdfs in directory and converts all tabled numbers into 1 csv file for the report.
+(Winter 2023)

 #### Notebook
 [Walt Disney Notebook](waltDisney.ipynb)